 I chose the name Resonance for my private practice because it speaks to many of the things that I love about being with, or becoming with people.
-Resonance also encompasses my love of sound and music and of silence.
+Resonance also encompasses my love of listening; to sounds of the natural world, music and silence.
 Resonance is an important part of attunement and connection through listening with clients.
 Through Resonance, thought, feeling, body sensing and meaning can align in surprising ways and become a source of healing.
 This is not always nameable with words, but can become a felt-sense experience of hope.

 Adapted from the Oxford English Dictionary, on Resonance:

 Resonance is the quality in a sound of being deep, full, and reverberating: the resonance of her voice.

 Resonance implies the space in and between people and the meaningful ways we connect through voices and felt-senses.

 Resonance is the power to evoke enduring images, memories, and emotions…